brianshumate/hashii/README.md

 - red
 - yellow

+You can also use the `-plain` flag to get a plain version of the logo.

 ### BONUS

 Need to send a beacon, a signal of your DevOps joy?
 Well neighbor, try: